praveenpuglia/praveenpuglia.github.io/about.md

 </div>

 ## Who Are You ?

 I am Praveen, a Web Developer from Hyderabad, India.
 I spend my time writing CSS, JavaScript and HTML that looks cool, performs better.

 ## Where Do You Work ?

-I work with amazing folks at [Joveo](http://www.joveo.com/team.html).
-Connect with me if you are interested in doing some amazing frontend stuff.
+I am a Principal Engineer at <a href="https://voicezen.ai">Voicezen</a>.
+I take care of all things frontend and tools.

 ## What Do You Love To Do ?

 - CSS ❤️
 - VueJS 😍
 - Creating awareness about Web Platform 😇
 - Music.
 Instrumentals. 😌
-- Black Hole.
-Neutron Star.
+- Black Holes.
+Neutron Stars.
 Science 👨‍🔬

 ## What Are You Interested In ?

 Space.
 Physics.
 Language.
 Typography.
 Geometry.
 Minimalism.
 Design :)

 ## What's Your Philosophy ?

+> What's Unimportant is Paramount.

 > Everything has patterns.
 You just need right tools and willingness to identify them.

 > If you are spending way more effort than you think it should require, you should start over.